india travel fears

 Eat the Street Food

-“For the first few days I’ve chose restaurants to get your stomachs used to India, but today if you’d like to taste the street food on this walk you can,” Mohsin explained as we were about to take off onto the wild and loud streets of Jaipur.
+“For the first few days, I’ve chosen restaurants to get your stomachs used to India, but today, if you’d like to taste the street food on this walk, you can,” Mohsin explained as we were about to take off onto the wild, and loud streets of Jaipur.

-Mohsin carefully picked the vendors we went to on the street, choosing ones he’s been to before and felt safe taking us to.
-Of course there is never any guarantee you won’t get sick, but my niece and I were excited to try the food on the streets and were willing to follow his lead.
+Mohsin carefully picked the vendors we went to on the street, choosing ones he’d been to before and felt safe taking us to.
+Of course, there is never any guarantee you won’t get sick, but my niece and I were excited to try the food on the streets and were willing to follow his lead.

 Heritage Stays

-During out trip we stayed in 3 heritage properties that brought us closer to the history, culture and locals.
-Heritage properties originally were the forts, mansions and palaces of the royal and noble families of India.
+During our trip, we stayed in three heritage properties that brought us closer to the history, culture, and locals.
+Heritage properties originally consisted of the forts, mansions, and palaces of the royal and noble families of India.
 Even though this was a ‘Basix Style’ tour, we still had some really great and unique properties we stayed at.
 In fact, my niece’s favorite hotel stay was our first heritage stay at the Madhogarh Castle.
 Each heritage property offered a unique look into the history of nobility or royalty from years ago.
 They were by far my favorite properties.
 So even though this was budget travel, we still got exposure to some historic luxury!

-Intrepid’s Classic Rajasthan trip is the perfect training wheels for first time visitors to India.
+Intrepid’s Classic Rajasthan trip is the perfect training wheel for first-time visitors to India.
 It takes away all of those nasty fears and gets you closer than ever to the culture that is so incredibly fascinating.
 Travel in India is never easy breezy, but it is easier with a small group tour like this.
 My niece and I left India with incredible memories and a desire to go back again without the training wheels!

 Check Out These Cool Intrepid India Tours